RodrigoSalles/WWTP_Fault_detection/README.md

 - The work described here had its origin in the elaboration of the dissertation for the conclusion of the master's course in Data Science at the [Faculty of Sciences](https://sigarra.up.pt/fcup/pt/web_page.inicial) of the [University of Porto](https://www.up.pt/portal/pt/) - Portugal.
 The dissertation can be found [here](https://repositorio-aberto.up.pt/bitstream/10216/146754/2/597464.pdf).

 - This work originated a paper that was presented at the 7th Workshop on Data Science for Social Good - [SoGood 2022](https://sites.google.com/view/ecmlpkddsogood2022/home?pli=1), 19-23 September 2022, in Grenoble, France.
+The paper can be seen [here](https://github.com/RodrigoSalles/WWTP_Fault_detection/blob/master/SoGood_2022.pdf).
+-
 - The objective of this work is to develop a fault detection system for the DO sensor of a WWTP biological reactor.
-The paper can be seen [here](https://github.com/RodrigoSalles/WWTP_Fault_detection/blob/master/SoGood_2022.pdf).

 - ANN models used for fault detection:
    * Convolutional Autoencoder